 Using one of our Prayer Walks, we invited people to send in photos to show the beauty and wonder of God’s creation in our local area.
 We also asked for photographs of things that inspire us to take action to care more for our Environment.

 We used these to create a gallery of photos here on our website to remind us of the beauty and wonder of our world, which God has created — even tiny, hidden details such as in the heart of the snowdrop’s flower.
 We hope you enjoy them.

-After the hustle and bustle of the run-up to Christmas and New Year, January always seem to me to be a “dark” month.
-And, whilst February has afternoons that are getting lighter, my mind always thinks of it a “cold” month — as 2021 has shown yet again!
+After the hustle and bustle of the run-up to Christmas and New Year, January can seem to be a “dark” month.
+And, whilst February has afternoons that are getting lighter, it can seem to be a “cold” month — as 2021 has shown yet again!

-Yet, whilst out for my daily walk, there are glimpses of the promise that Spring is on the way — Hellebores (Christmas Roses) are flowering, even whilst half-buried in snow; Snowdrops delicately bobbing their white flowers in the blast of the icy wind; the green shoots of Daffodils, surely the most anticipated herald of Spring, erupting from the soil and growing almost visibly day by day.
+Yet, whilst out for our daily walks, there are glimpses of the promise that Spring is on the way — Hellebores (Christmas Roses) are flowering, even whilst half-buried in snow; Snowdrops delicately bobbing their white flowers in the blast of the icy wind; the green shoots of Daffodils, surely the most anticipated herald of Spring, erupting from the soil and growing almost visibly day by day.